 Fortunately, there are ways to manage the disease and alleviate your pet’s pain, such as proper weight management, limiting strenuous activity, or giving your four-legged companion Carprofen for dogs.
 In addition to learning about the causes and most common symptoms of arthritis, this article will provide you with information on the most effective treatment methods.
 Continue reading to learn everything you need to know about arthritis in dogs.

-Symptoms of Arthritis in Dogs
+Symptoms of Arthritis in Pets: Cats and Dogs

 The symptoms of arthritis in dogs can be very mild or severe.
 They may include: